rshariffdeen/CPR/README.md

-# FitReduce
+# CPR - CardioPulmonary Resuscitation
-Concolic Program Repair: A new automated program repair technique based on concolic execution which works on patch abstraction with the sub-optimal goal of refinning the patch to less over-fit the initial test cases.
+CPR: A new automated program repair technique based on concolic execution which works on patch abstraction with the sub-optimal goal of refining the patch to less over-fit the initial test cases.